Review

 Weaknesses

 The most useful features are unevenly distributed.
 Claude’s coding and agent features are not evenly available across tiers, and that makes the product harder to evaluate than it should be.
-The free and Pro experiences are strong enough to sell the product; the higher tiers are where Claude starts to look like a platform for power users and procurement teams rather than a simple assistant.
+Free now does more real work than it used to, but Opus 4.7, Claude Code, Claude Cowork, and the higher-usage seats are where Claude starts to look like a platform for power users and procurement teams rather than a simple assistant.

 Consumer privacy defaults are not forgiving.
 Anthropic makes consumer users explicitly choose how chats and coding sessions can be used to improve Claude.
 That is better than burying the issue, but it also means the free, Pro, and Max experience is not the same as the commercial one.
 If you are handling client work, internal research, or anything confidential, the consumer tiers are the wrong place to assume they are enough.